Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Online Survey

-\textit{Employees' Personal Perspective} Insights from the general attitude, knowledge, or acceptance of (X)AI technologies, including demographics, from the perspective of employees show the state of practical implementation in companies.
-For example, this provides guidance for improvements or what to look for when implementing AI technologies.
-To investigate the personal perception of employees regarding (X)AI and their experiences with AI technologies in their companies, we formulated the following research questions: \begin{itemize} \item \textbf{RQ-E1}: How do employees rate their (X)AI knowledge and attitudes towards (X)AI? \item \textbf{RQ-E2}: How do employees rate the AI technologies used in their company? \item \textbf{RQ-E3}: Is there a correlation between personal AI knowledge/attitude and the rating of AI technologies in the company? \item \textbf{RQ-E4}: How does the perception of the AI technology used in their company differ depending on demographic data (e.g., age, educational attainment, company position)? \item \textbf{RQ-E5}: How is the knowledge and attitude towards XAI related to demographic data? \end{itemize}
+\paragraph{Employees' (X)AI Perspective} Insights from the general attitude, knowledge, or acceptance of (X)AI technologies, including demographics, from employees' perspectives show the state of practical implementation in companies.
+This guides the requirements regarding implementing (X)AI technologies.
+To investigate the personal perception of employees regarding (X)AI and their experiences with AI technologies in their companies, we formulated the following research questions: \begin{itemize} \item \textbf{RQ-E1}: How do employees rate their (X)AI knowledge and attitudes towards (X)AI? \item \textbf{RQ-E2}: How do employees rate the AI technologies used in their company? \item \textbf{RQ-E3}: Is there a correlation between personal AI knowledge/attitude and the rating of AI technologies in the company? \item \textbf{RQ-E4}: How does the perception of the AI technology used in their company differ depending on demographic data (e.g., age, educational attainment, company position)? \item \textbf{RQ-E5}: How does the knowledge and attitude towards XAI relate to demographic data? \end{itemize}